False breakouts frustrate many new traders. Pros know they are a part of trading and a huge opportunity. Here’s how to use them to your advantage.

 Every trade taken should be a part of your trading plan.
 This article is meant to simply spark the idea that false breakouts can be tradable and helpful.

 The next step is to consider when you will trade false breakouts, or use them to your advantage, and under what conditions?
 Where will you enter, take profit, and place stop losses?
-Once you establish these things, include them in your trading plan so you can start practicing these trades—potentially in a demo account with a very tiny position size to start, until your strategy is profitable.
+Once you establish these things, include them in your trading plan so you can start practicing these trades—potentially in a demo account or with a tiny position size until your strategy is profitable.

 Typically, the more convinced I am a trade will work out—because everything looks so good—those are often the trades that have the biggest false breakouts and moves in the opposite direction (IF a false breakout occurs).
 If you are convinced a trade looks awesome, probably lots of other people are thinking the same thing.
 IF it doesn’t work out, lots of people will be trapped which means a hard move the other way.

-In trading, if the stars align but the price doesn’t do what you expect it to, get out!
+In trading, if the stars align but the price doesn’t do what you expect it to, get out (or go the other direction)!
 This isn’t a rule, but a pretty good guideline.

 For more ways to capitalize on price moves, check out my stock trading and forex courses.
 Everything you need to start building your edge in the markets.